Betting on Basketball Tips: Pro Tips for Smarter NBA Wagers

-Sportsbooks are wise to the sudden uptick of interest in the NBA, and are now offering more props and odds than ever before to appeal to bettors.
-There has never been a better time to get off the sidelines and into the NBA-betting game, and following our NBA betting tips will help you make smart, sensible wagers.
+Sportsbooks are wise to the sudden uptick of interest in the NBA and now offer more basketball props and odds than ever before.
+There has never been a better time to get off the sidelines and into the NBA betting game.
+Following these NBA betting tips will help you make smarter, more profitable wagers and provide insight on how to pick which NBA games to bet on.

 Use Your Head (Not Your Heart)